 Always watch out for this spiny sea creature.
 For

-being a prick having been pricked thrice at the time of writing, perhaps I should add vinegar to my checklist?
+being a prick having been pricked thrice already at the time of writing, perhaps I should add vinegar to my checklist?

 Big Lagoon would be my favorite in the tour even with the low tide taken into consideration.
 The water was placid and perfect for practicing freediving, which is again quite a shame that I wasn’t any better with my lungs then and didn’t have fins.

 Our plunge was a bit abrupt despite the size of the place but I still enjoyed it as evident in the lack of photos while we were at it.
 That didn’t mean that the shabu pose could escape though.